-A key component of the SPARC Program is the SPARC Connectivity Knowledge Base of the Autonomic Nervous system, now referred to as SCKAN, a semantic store housing a comprehensive knowledge base of autonomic nervous system (ANS) nerve to end organ connectivity.
+A key component of the SPARC Program is the SPARC Connectivity Knowledge Base of the Autonomic Nervous system, referred to as SCKAN.
+It is a semantic store housing a comprehensive knowledge base of autonomic nervous system (ANS) nerve to end organ connectivity.
 Connectivity information is derived from SPARC experts, SPARC data, literature and textbooks.
 SCKAN supports reasoning and offers powerful query and visualization capabilities.
-Find out how to access SCKAN here (release link) and the types of queries supported here.

 How is SCKAN organized?